abstracta/jmeter-java-dsl/docs/guide/README.md

 :::

 ::: tip
-As with `jtlWriter` and `influxDbListener`, you can place `dashboardVisualizer` at different levels of test plan (at test plan level, at thread group level, as child of sampler, etc), to only capture statistics of that particular part of the test plan.
+As with `jtlWriter` and `influxDbListener`, you can place `dashboardVisualizer` at different levels of test plan (at test plan level, at thread group level, as child of sampler, etc.), to only capture statistics of that particular part of the test plan.
 :::

 ## Check for expected response